devonnuri/linear-harmony/linear_ko.typ

 Bill Evans and Tom Harrell illustrate the outline variation where the line continues down the scale.
 The flatted ninth over the dominant occurs in all three.

-203. Bill Evans:
+203. 빌 에반스
 #align(center)[#image("figures/fig_254.jpg", width: 44%)]

-204. Bill Evans:
+204. 빌 에반스
 #align(center)[#image("figures/fig_255.jpg", width: 44%)]

-205. 톰 하렐:
+205. 톰 하렐
 #align(center)[#image("figures/fig_256.jpg", width: 44%)]

 The second variation of 제3윤곽 that continues down the scale with octave displacement is very common.
 It can be found in many jazz solos in every major and minor key.
 The credit listed below is from Coltrane, but any number of artists could have been used.
 The leap from the third to the flat nine on the dominant is one of its attractive elements; giving it characteristics of a compound melody.
 The first and last four notes sound like the primary melody; the remaining (second through the fifth notes) sound like a secondary answer, or counter melody.

-206. John Coltrane:
+206. 존 콜트레인
 #align(center)[#image("figures/fig_257.jpg", width: 44%)]

 Parker adds some rhythmic variation and a chromatic approach to F in this example.

-207. 찰리 파커:
+207. 찰리 파커
 #align(center)[#image("figures/fig_258.jpg", width: 62%)]

 제3윤곽 in simple form within longer lines.
-Both Mitchell and Brown’s second measures resemble 제2윤곽.
+Both Mitchell and Brown's second measures resemble 제2윤곽.

 208. 클리포드 브라운
 #align(center)[#image("figures/fig_259.jpg", width: 53%)]